 There was a great gap now, a chunk bitten out of the solid rock of the Road.
-But it ended short of the engine.
-The powerful machine lumbered past the opening and Jan sprang back to the controls, frantically switching from camera to get a view of the following car.
+But it ended the controls, frantically switching from camera to camera to get a view of the following car.
 Now the engine was through safely, past the gap.
 However, the cars it pulled were almost three times wider.

 His foot was a fraction of a centimeter above the brake pedal, his fingers resting on the autopilot, his eyes fixed on the screen.
+"Did you see that?"
+Otakar asked, in a very weak voice.